tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/Before the HOL - Azure security, privacy and compliance.md

     ![Clone or download and Download ZIP are highlighted in this screenshot of the cloud workshop GitHub repository.](images/Hands-onlabstep-bystep-Azuresecurityprivacyandcomplianceimages/media/image3.png)

-3. Extract the zip file to your local machine, be sure to keep note of where you have extracted the files, you should

-    now see a set of folders:
+3. Extract the zip file to your local machine, be sure to keep note of where you have extracted the files.
+You should now see a set of folders:

     ![A set of extracted folders and files are visible in File Explorer: .vs, AzureTemplate, Database, Scripts, WebApp, README.md.](images/Hands-onlabstep-bystep-Azuresecurityprivacyandcomplianceimages/media/image4.png "Extract the zip file")